Alaswadi/fsm-pro/fsm_pro_flutter/NOTES_SAVE_FIX.md

 ```

 ## Notes
+- The notes feature replaces the entire notes content when saving (edit behavior)
-- The notes feature appends new notes to existing notes, so technicians can add multiple updates over time
+- The dialog pre-fills with existing notes so technicians can edit them
-- Notes are separated by double newlines (`\n\n`) for readability
 - The same endpoint is used for both status updates and note additions
 - When adding notes without changing status, the current status is sent back to the API
+- If you want to preserve old notes, manually keep them in the text field when editing

+## Fix for Duplicate Notes Issue (v2)
+The initial implementation appended notes, which caused duplication when editing.
+The fix was changed to replace notes instead of appending them, which provides a better editing experience.